j-dunham/micropython_esp8266/README.md

-# This Repo is for ESP8266 MicroPython Scripts and Knowledge
+# ESP8266 MicroPython Scripts and Knowledge
+The purpose of this Repo is to prevent me from having to learn tips and tricks of the ESP8266 and MicroPython over and over again

 ## How to wire ESP8266 to program with Micropython
 - Vcc   -> Vcc